 In 2015, after a period of consultation with pupils, parents, staff and governors the school name changed to St Cuthbert’s Catholic High School.
 The building previously occupied by the hotel has been redeveloped to provide seven state-of-the-art classrooms.

 Three generations of “Cuthie’s Kids” have now passed through the school since the mid-1950s under the leadership of seven head teachers.

 The original houses of the school were: Lourdes, Walsingham, Carmel and Fatima; each being named after a Marian shrine where Our Lady was reputed to have manifested herself to chosen children.
 The houses are now Dignity, Faith, Hope and Unity; each is represented by its colour and motto and focuses on an area of the world, has adopted a charity and has its own House patron.
-Each House is managed by a Head of House in conjunction with an Assistant Head of House and a team of Form Tutors.

 The school’s original motto, Laus Deo Semper from the Latin meaning "Praise always to God", is the motto of many saints, especially those in the monastic tradition.
 “Live life in all its fullness” comes from the words of Jesus “I have come in order that you might have life—life in all its fullness.”
 (John 10:10).